trinhgiahuy/comp.ce.100-rust-exercise-guide/src/setup.md

 # Setup

+## Summary

+On this page, we'll set up the workspace such that a native Rust baremetal application can be run on the PYNQ-Z1 device.

 ## Board template

+- TODO: this may be optional

 Follow the main exercise guide until the project is set up, **or** do the following: